RxLaboratory/Duik/src-docs/docs/guide/constraints/connector.md

 ![](../../img/duik/constraints/connector-effect.png)

 After the connection, you can still adjust the keyframes and interpolation of any slave property.
-To ease these adjustment, you can disable this connector effect to temporarilly disable the expressions and adjust the keyframes on the slave properties.
+To ease these adjustments, you can disable this connector effect to temporarilly disable the expressions and adjust the keyframes on the slave properties.

 !!! warning
-    Unfortunately, because of After Effects, disabling the connector effect is not enough to be able to adjust the keyframes on slave Bézier path properties, you need to actually deactivate the expression.
+    Unfortunately, because of After Effects, disabling the connector effect is not enough in order to be able to adjust the keyframes on slave Bézier path properties, you actually need to deactivate the expression.

 ### Slider, 2D slider, Angle control